ChrstphrHll/npc_gen/students/Ragnar Illitran.md

 ---
 ### Description
 - 6th year Halfling Artificer in Fiesn
-- curly dark red hair that's done up in a top knot, Brown eyes, and Light skin
+- short straight dark red hair that's plain, Brown eyes, and Light skin
 - Is Logical and Well-meaning, and has Reciprocity as their ideal

 ### Organizations